 Maastricht used to be famous for its pottery production, hence the name of the neighbourhood.
 After exploring the old medieval city centre of Maastricht, cross the bridge and head to the opposite side of the Maas River.

 Céramique neighbourhood is home to some quite impressive modern architecture today, local stores, restaurants and cute cafes.
 It’s a lovely place for a break and an afternoon cup of coffee during your trip to Maastricht.

 #8 – Maas River and Sint Servaasbrug

 Sint Servaasbrug is a famous stone bridge crossing the Maas River.
 It’s also the oldest bridge in the Netherlands.
-It was built back in the 13th century on a place where an ancient Roman wooden bridge used to be.
-The new construction started after the old wooden bridge collapsed, killing some four hundred people.
+It was built back in the 13th century on a place where an ancient Roman wooden bridge used to stand.
+The new construction started after the old wooden bridge collapsed, tragically killing some four hundred people.

 TIP: A stroll alongside the Maas River should definitely get on your list of things to do in Maastricht if you’d like to enjoy in some of the best views on the city.

 #9 – Bisschopmolen (Bischop’s Mill)